Do you need an LLC for car dealership businesses?

-Why Starting an LLC for a Car Dealership Is Important
+Why Starting an LLC for a Car Dealership is Important

 Personal Asset Protection

 The top reason to form an LLC for a car dealership is to gain access to the personal asset protection provided by this business structure.
-Whether you operate a small used-car lot with only a handful of vehicles or a large dealership with a broad selection of cars, you need the limited liability protections that an LLC can provide.
+Whether you operate a small used-car lot with only a handful of vehicles or a large dealership with a broad selection of cars, you need the limited liability protection that an LLC can provide.

 As an example, let’s say that you sell a customer a car with faulty parts.
 That customer drives off the lot, and the car breaks down in traffic and causes an accident.
-If you operate your dealership as a sole proprietorship or general partnership, your personal assets — like your house, car, personal bank accounts, etc. — would be at risk if that customer decides to sue your business.
+If you operate your dealership as a sole proprietorship or general partnership, your personal assets — like your house, car, or personal bank accounts — would be at risk if that customer decides to sue your business.

-On the other hand, if you form an LLC for your car dealership, and you operate and maintain that LLC in a compliant fashion, the scope of your customer’s lawsuit will be limited to your business assets.
+On the other hand, if you form an LLC for your car dealership and you operate and maintain that LLC in a compliant fashion, the scope of your customer’s lawsuit will usually be limited to your business assets.
 In other words, your personal assets will be protected by the business structure you’ve chosen.

 Taxation